-All notices regarding the Bonds will be deemed to be validly given if such notices are duly published in a manner that complies with the rules of any stock exchange or other relevant authority on which the Bonds are, for the time being, listed or by which they have been admitted to trading.
+All notices regarding the Bonds will be deemed to be validly given if such notices are duly published in a manner that complies with the rules and procedures of VP or another central securities depositary with which the Bonds are registered together with the rules of any Regulated Market on which the Bonds are, for the time being, listed or by which they have been admitted to trading.
 Any such notice will be deemed to have been given on the date of the first publication or, where required to be published in more than one newspaper, on the date of the first publication in all required newspapers.